The Book of Ebon Bindings

-The Book of Ebon Bindings is a 1978 fantasy role-playing game supplement.
+The Book of Ebon Bindings is a 1978 fantasy role-playing game supplement written by M. A. R. Barker.

 Contents

-The Book of Ebon Bindings is a handbook of demonology for Tekumel, outlining the more famous demons of that plane of reality.
+The Book of Ebon Bindings is a supplement of demonology for the world of Tekumel, presenting information on known demons.

+Publication history

+The Book of Ebon Bindings was published again by Theatre of the Mind Enterprises in 1991.

 Reception

 Frederick Paul Kiesche III reviewed The Book of Ebon Bindings in Space Gamer No. 71.
 Kiesche commented that "This book is another fascinating facet of the EPT/S&G game universe, and one well worth exploring if you're not faint of heart!"